Railway coupling: GF Coupler

-The GF coupler, sometimes also written as +GF+ coupler, is a coupler manufacturend by Georg Fischer in Schaffhausen, Switzerland and was widely used on Swiss railways and on vehicles produced by the Swiss railway industry.
+The GF coupler, sometimes also written as +GF+ coupler, is a coupler manufactured by Georg Fischer in Schaffhausen, Switzerland, and was widely used on Swiss railways and on vehicles produced by the Swiss railway industry.
 It was first shown at the Swiss National Exhibition in Bern in 1914.
-There were three variants available, the GFN type for interurban railways, the GFT type for trams and the GFV type for mass transit.
+There were three variants available: the GFN type for interurban railways, the GFT type for trams, and the GFV type for mass transit.

 GFN and GFT

 The GFN and GFT types are very similar.
 The only difference is that the GFT is designed for lower forces as expected in tram service.
 Both couplings consist of a rectangular buffer that doubles as a throat.
-A horizontal tongue with a hole protrudes from the inside of the throat into which the vertically arranged locking pin hooks.
-To uncouple, the locking pin can be lifted with handles located behind the coupler.
+A horizontal tongue with a hole protrudes from the inside of the throat, into which the vertically arranged locking pin hooks.
+To uncouple, lift the locking pin using the handles located behind the coupler.
 Optionally, the air and electrical lines can also be connected.
 Air connections are typically located above and/or below the mechanical coupling.
-The electrical contacts are located above the coupler and are protected from contamination by a hinged cover when uncoupled.
+The electrical contacts, located above the coupler, are protected from contamination by a hinged cover when the coupler is uncoupled.

-The first railways introducing the GFN type coupler where the Bern-Zollikofen-Bahn, now part of the Regionalverkehr Bern-Solothurn, the Aarau–Schöftland-Bahn, now part of the Wynental and Suhrental Railway, and the Biel–Täuffelen–Ins railway.
-An other important railway using the GFN type coupler is the Brünig railway.
-The lighter GFT type coupler was first used by the Strassenbahn Zürich–Oerlikon–Seebach and was later introduced to almost all tram services in Switzerland.
+The first railways introducing the GFN type coupler were the Bern-Zollikofen-Bahn, now part of the Regionalverkehr Bern-Solothurn, the Aarau–Schöftland-Bahn, now part of the Wynental and Suhrental Railway, and the Biel–Täuffelen–Ins railway.
+Another important railway that uses the GFN-type coupler is the Brünig railway.
+The Strassenbahn Zürich–Oerlikon–Seebach first used the lighter GFT-type coupler and was later introduced across almost all tram services in Switzerland.

 GFV

 The GFV differs significantly from the GFN and GFT.
 It is typically designed as a fully automatic multi-function coupler that can be disengaged at the push of a button in the cab.
 The design is more similar to a Scharfenberg coupler.
 The mechanical connection is made by a hemispherical element protruding from the coupling head, which is inserted and locked into a half-shell-shaped pocket on the opposite coupling head.
-The two air connections are located one above the other below the mechanical coupling next to the guide horn, and the electrical connections are located above the coupling as with the GFN and GFV types.
-The type was first introduced 1965 with the so called Gold Coast Express used as the first mass transit trains in the Greater Zurich area.
+The two air connections are located one above the other, below the mechanical coupling, next to the guide horn, and the electrical connections are located above the coupling, as with the GFN and GFV types.
+The type was first introduced in 1965 with the so-called Gold Coast Express, which was used as the first mass-transit train in the Greater Zurich area.
 It is still widely used on Zürich S-Bahn equipment and in Belgium by the SNCB.